aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 An assumption is made that in Civilized domains there is a settlement in each hex.
 These common settlements typically range in size from Market Classes 1 to 3; they’re small, relatively inconsequential villages and hamlets that exist mostly as background noise unless they are needed to serve a particular purpose – as the setting for an adventure, or perhaps an important NPC lives there.

 As the percentages are determined now, each hex has a 1 in 20 chance per feature of having a settlement in it.
 Depending on how densely populated the campaign world is the Referee may want to reduce the chances of a settlement in Borderlands or Wilderness hexes.
-It is suggested that when the Settlement result is rolled in these hexes that an additional 1d6 is rolled.
+It is suggested that when the Settlement result is rolled in these hexes that an additional `dice: 1d6` is rolled.
 In Borderland hexes if the result is a 1-5 there is a settlement present.
 If the result is a 6 there is no settlement, and the feature result is re-rolled.
 In Wilderness hexes, if the result is a

 1-3 there is a settlement, and if the result is
 4-6 there is no settlement, the result rolled again.